 For a full analysis of this week's move in mortgage rates, go to www.bankrate.com

 The survey is complemented by Bankrate's weekly Rate Trend Index, in which a panel of mortgage experts predicts which way the rates are headed over the next seven days.
-The majority of this week's respondents, 55 percent, expect mortgage rates to rise over the next week, while 18 percent predict mortgage rates will fall.
-The remaining 27 percent forecast that mortgage rates will remain more or less unchanged in the coming week.
+The majority of panelists, 86 percent, say mortgage rates will stay more or less unchanged in the upcoming week.
+The remaining experts, 14 percent, predict mortgage rates will rise this week.